 The Alliance is named as a beneficiary of two perpetual trusts administered by financial institutions.
-The Alliance's value of its interest in the trusts as of September 30, 2021 and 2020 was \$173,972 and \$169,122 respectively.
+The Alliance's value of its interest in the trusts as of September 30, 2022 and 2021 was \$146,263 and \$173,972 respectively.
 The trusts are recognized as an asset and as net assets with donor restriction in the accompanying financial statements.
 The Alliance is entitled to receive quarterly distributions, which are based on the dividend and interest income received on the assets of the trusts during the quarter.
 The quarterly distributions are recorded as investment income when received.

 The Alliance also recognizes two perpetual trusts for which St. Hubert's is named as a beneficiary on the statements of financial position.
-The value of the interest in the trusts as of September 30, 2021 and 2020 was \$538,265 and \$522,740, respectively.
+The value of the interest in the trusts as of September 30, 2022 and 2021 was \$378,688 and \$538,265, respectively.
 Similarly, to the trusts mentioned above, these trusts are recognized as an asset and as net assets with donor restrictions in the accompanying financial statements.
 The Alliance is entitled to receive monthly and quarterly distributions, which are based on the dividend and interest income received on the assets of the trusts during the month or quarter.
 The monthly and quarterly distributions are recorded as investment income when received.

-The Alliance's share of changes in the fair value of the trust assets are recognized as permanently restricted changes (net assets with donor restrictions) in perpetual trust value.
+The Alliance's share of changes in the fair value of the trust assets are recognized as net assets with donor restrictions in perpetual trust value.